- Graduate Teaching Assistant Workshop

 6. Not everyone in the world thinks “time is money.”
 Understand that for many

-people work is low down on the priority list with things like family taking a
+people work is low down on the priority list for things like family taking a

 much higher place.
 Do not expect people to sacrifice their own time to meet